Updated November 6, 2020

 - Creating an egg policy: If you’re caring for geese who lay eggs, you must create and abide by an egg policy for your sanctuary.
 Although it’s less effective than in chickens, would you consider implanting the geese to help them recover from reproductive health challenges?
 What will you do with the eggs to benefit the geese who lay them?

 - Talk to your veterinarian about vaccine protocols: Most of the sanctuaries we spoke to do not regularly vaccinate their goose residents, but depending on the specifics of your region, there may be certain vaccines they recommend.
-Be sure to talk with your veterinarian before implementing a vaccine protocol, and make sure they fully understand your mission and how the sanctuary functions.
+Be sure to talk with your veterinarian before implementing a vaccine protocol, and make sure they fully understand your The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. and how the sanctuary functions.
 There may be vaccines they recommend for most of their clients that either aren’t appropriate or aren’t necessary in a sanctuary setting.

 - Regular fecal testing of geese: Geese can fall victim to a host of dangerous ailments and diseases that may not present symptoms visibly until they’re too late to treat.
 You must create a fecal testing schedule and follow it for all geese in order to head off health challenges early on.

-- Creating a plan for isolation or quarantine: If a goose becomes ill or injured and needs time away from the rest of your residents to heal or prevent the spread of disease, you will need an appropriate area reserved to isolate them.
+- Creating a plan for In medical and health-related circumstances, isolation represents the act or policy of separating an individual with a contagious health condition from other residents in order to prevent the spread of disease.
+In non-medical circumstances, isolation represents the act of preventing an individual from being near their companions due to forced separation.
+Forcibly isolating an individual to live alone and apart from their companions can result in boredom, loneliness, anxiety, and distress. or The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases.: If a goose becomes ill or injured and needs time away from the rest of your residents to heal or prevent the spread of disease, you will need an appropriate area reserved to isolate them.
 Without space to isolate an ill or injured resident, you risk the spread of disease or further injury to the individual.

 What You Must Provide For Geese